pr4j3sh/exhandlers/README.md

   "mongodb://<username>:<password>@<host>:<port>/<database>?options",
 );
 // or
-// Use postgresHandler to connect to postgres database const pool = postgresHandler( "postgres://<user>:<password>@<host>:<port>/<database>", );
+// Use initPostgres to connect to postgres database and postgresHandler to make queries const pool = initPostgres( "postgres://<user>:<password>@<host>:<port>/<database>", );